daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. Open the Microsoft Edge and in the address bar enter **https://login.microsoft.com**.

 1. Sign in as Sara Perez.
+The sign-in process may require MFA.

 1. A pop-up displays indicating that More information is required.
 This is because as a member of the SSPRSecurityGroupUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
 Note:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
 This requires admins to know and set the ​phone numbers and email addresses that users use to perform self-service password reset, and reset a user’s password.